OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/ExcessiveAgency.md

 **Example Attack Scenarios:**

-Scenario #1: A personal assistant LLM is granted access to an individual’s mailbox in order to summarise the content of incoming emails.
-The LMM is vulnerable to an indirect prompt injection attack, whereby a maliciously-crafted incoming email tricks the LLM into sending spam messages from the user's mailbox.
-This could be avoided by only granting the LLM read-only access to the mailbox (not the ability to send messages), or by requiring the user to manually review and hit 'send' on every mail drafted by the LLM.
-Alternatively The damage caused could be reduced by implementing rate limiting on the mail-sending interface.
+Scenario #1: An LLM-based personal assistant tool is granted access to an individual’s mailbox via a plugin in order to summarise the content of incoming emails.
+The LMM is vulnerable to an indirect prompt injection attack, whereby a maliciously-crafted incoming email tricks the LLM into commanding the email plugin to send spam messages from the user's mailbox.
+This could be avoided by only granting the LLM pluging read-only access to the mailbox (not the ability to send messages), or by requiring the user to manually review and hit 'send' on every mail drafted by the LLM plugin.
+Alternatively, the damage caused could be reduced by implementing rate limiting on the mail-sending interface.

-Scenario #2: A customer service LLM has an interface to a payments system to provide service credits or refunds to customers in the case of complaints.
-The system prompt instructs the LLM to limit refunds to no more than one month's subscription fee, however a malicious customer engineers a direct prompt injection attack to convince the LMM to issue a refund of 100 years of fees.
-This could be avoided by implementing the 'one month max' limit within the refund API, rather than relying on the LLLM to honour the limit in it's system prompt.
+Scenario #2: An LLM-based customer service chatbot has a plugin to a payments system to provide service credits or refunds to customers in the case of complaints.
+The LLM's system prompt instructs it to limit refunds to no more than one month's subscription fee, however a malicious customer engineers a direct prompt injection attack to convince the LLM to issue a refund of 100 years of fees, which the LLM payments plugin dutifuilly carries out.
+This could be avoided by implementing the 'one month max' limit within the payments plugin or downstream API, rather than relying on the LLM to honour the limit in its system prompt.

 **Disambiguation**